 Does Your Signature Have to Be Your Full Name?

-does a signature have to be your full name
+• Your signature does not need to be your full legal name to be valid.

 What Is Considered a Valid Signature?

-A signature is any mark, symbol, or action that clearly shows a person’s intent to agree to the contents of a document.
-The focus is not on how the signature looks, but on whether it represents intent, consent, and identification.
+A signature is any mark, symbol, or action that clearly represents a person’s intent to agree to the contents of a document.
+Legal systems worldwide — including in the United States — focus not on how a signature looks, but on what it communicates: consent, identity, and intent.
+According to Adobe Sign’s legal guide on e-signatures, the intent behind the signature is what courts evaluate, not its visual form.

 A valid signature may include:

-• A unique symbol consistently used by the signer
+• A unique symbol or mark consistently used by the signer

-As long as the signer intends to authenticate the document and the signature can reasonably be linked back to them, it can be considered valid.
+As long as the signer intends to authenticate the document and the signature can be reasonably linked back to them, it qualifies as valid — a concept that also applies to signature blocks in contracts, where the format and placement of a signature carry additional legal significance.

 Can You Sign a Document Without Using Your Full Name?